Frequently Asked Questions

 Who pays for trip leaders to lead each trip?

 Trip leaders pay their own way; however, each trip leadership group is permitted to charge up to $50 per trip participant to offset personal costs (planning these trips is a TON of work!).
-Additionally, any unused funds collected in deposits will be returned to students or spent on additional activities for the group.
+Additionally, any unused funds collected in deposits will be returned to students or spent on additional activities for the group, such as trip reunions during the school year.

 Pre-f(x) Trip Selection